mcashmore90/CS50_Capstone/README.md

 Phase 1: Project Setup --COMPLETE--
   Initial setup of the project and creation of the repository.

-Phase 2: API Service Setup
+Phase 2: API Service Setup --COMPLETE--
   Create models to be used to return data from api call Initial creation and testing of APIs and return data to the front end.

-Phase 3: UI Testing/Setup
+Phase 3: UI Testing/Setup --COMPLETE--
   Testing creating certain objects for the UI with CSS.
 Initial layout of UI.

 Phase 4: Interaction